-- 3. In addition, each line or paragraph containing trade secrets or commercial or financial information that is privileged must be marked with brackets or other clear identification, such as highlighting. - Table of Contents - Significance, Background Information, and Technical Approach - o Identification and Significance of the Problem or Opportunity, and Technical Approach Define the specific technical problem or opportunity addressed by your application.
+- Cover page Provide company-specific and project information including company name and address, principal investigator, project title, topic number, subtopic letter, and grant award number. - Provide a Proprietary Data Legend if applicable in accordance with the following PART VIII.D. - Table of Contents - Significance, Background Information, and Technical Approach - o Identification and Significance of the Problem or Opportunity, and Technical Approach Define the specific technical problem or opportunity addressed by your application.
 Provide enough background information, so that the importance of the problem/opportunity is clear.
 Indicate the overall technical approach to the problem/opportunity and the part that the proposed research plays in providing needed results. - Anticipated Public Benefits Discuss the technical, economic, social, and other benefits to the public as a whole, if the project is successful and is carried over into Phase III.
 Identify specific groups in the commercial sector as well as the Federal government that would benefit from the projected results.
 Describe the resultant product or process, the likelihood that it could lead to a marketable product, and the significance of the market. - Degree to which Technical Feasibility has been Demonstrated For Initial Phase II applications, discuss the purpose of your Phase I research, the research carried out, the research findings or results, and your estimate of technical feasibility.
 In particular, address the degree to which the Phase I objectives have been met.
-The Initial Phase II application should include all relevant information concerning the research carried out in Phase I. Technical reviewers are not always the same as used in Phase I, therefore, may not be familiar with the Phase I application. - o For Technology Transfer Opportunities, you must include an update on the status of the option agreement with the Research Institution. - o For Sequential Phase II applications, please discuss the purpose of your Phase II research, the research carried out, the research findings or results, and your estimate of technical feasibility.
-In particular, address the degree to which the Phase II objectives have been met.
+The Initial Phase II application should include all relevant information concerning the research carried out in Phase I. Technical reviewers are not always the same as used in Phase I, therefore, may not be familiar with the Phase I application.

+- For Technology Transfer Opportunities, you must include an update on the status of the option agreement with the Research Institution. - For Sequential Phase II applications, please address the following in your technical narrative: Phase IIA: Please discuss the R&D that was originally proposed for Phase II and the R&D that was or will be completed by the end of Phase II.
+The scope of work proposed for Phase IIA is limited to completing that originally proposed for Phase II.
+Phase IIB: Please discuss how the originally proposed work for Phase II has or will be successfully completed during the Phase II project period.
+Also discuss how the proposed Phase IIB R&D builds upon the successful Phase II work to enhance the opportunity for commercialization.
 If you have completed your Phase II Final Technical Report, you may cite it here and attach it to Field 12 of the RESEARCH AND RELATED Other Project Information form.